PetraGuy/CMEECourseWork/CMEEMiniProject/Documents/MiniProj3.md

 #6 Conclusion.

 K-means was not successful in separating the data into clusters which could be interpreted as species of \textit{Sorbus}.
 The algorithm was seen to be unrepeatable and the accuracy was always less 0.3.
 Sometimes high precision or sensitivity was achieved for a single species, but this was not reflected in the other species and it was not repeatable.
-The standardized data gave slightly better results.
+The standardized data gave only slightly better results.
 It is not clear from this analysis whether it is the nature of the data itself that is the cause of the poor performance of this technique; Raykov et al [@raykov] describe the need for data subsets of equal variance and size, which was not the case here.
 Or the data preparation may have been at fault.
 Different methods standardization have been shown to influence the outcome of K-means, and that the method used here may not be the optimum, [@steinley].

 Hierarchical clustering achieved  an accuracy of 0.42 using the Canberra method in non-standardized data and 0.41 using the Euclidean and Minowski method in standardized data.
-The confusion matrix for the non-standardized data showed better allocation of \textit{S Anglica} but the confusion matrix for standardized data was better for allocating textit{S mougeotii}.
+The confusion matrix for the non-standardized data showed better allocation of \textit{S Anglica} but the confusion matrix for standardized data was better for allocating \textit{S mougeotii}.
 The sensitivity and precision also gave inconsistent results for the standardized and non-standardized data.
 Neither data treatment being better overall for all species.
 Overall, hierarchical clustering was not successful, and again, it is not clear whether this is due to the data preparation of the nature of the data.
-The fact that the non-standardized data sometimes gave better results is unexpected and has not bee addressed.
+The fact that the non-standardized data sometimes gave better results is unexpected and has not been addressed.

 The decision tree method performed more consistently than hierarchical clustering.
 Although a single species might have a higher sensitivity in clustering, across all species the decision tree performed better, with  five of the seven species achieving greater than 0.6 sensitivity and precision above 0.5 in all but one class.
 The overall accuracy was also the highest at 0.68.